Carthage/Carthage/CONTRIBUTING.md

 Unless you’re specifically improving something about the command-line experience of Carthage, please make code changes to [CarthageKit](README.md#carthagekit).
 This framework increases modularity, and allows other tools to integrate with Carthage more easily.

+## Get started

+After checkout, you can run the following command, and then open the workspace in Xcode:

+    carthage bootstrap --platform mac --no-use-binaries

 ## Code style

 If you’re interested in contributing code, please have a look at our [style guide](https://github.com/github/swift-style-guide), which we try to match fairly closely.